Green-Software-Foundation/patterns/docs/catalog/ai/energy-efficent-models.md

 ## Description

-Large ML and deep learning network models have a significant carbon footprint.
+Large AI/ML and deep learning network models have a significant carbon footprint.
 Evaluate and use alternative, more energy efficient, models that provide similar functionality.

 ## Solution
-Evaluate energy-efficient AI/ML models for development and inference.
+Evaluate energy efficient AI/ML models for development and inference.
 For example, DistilBERT provides similar functionality to the BERT model, running 60% faster while preserving 97% of BERT's performance.
 GPT-Neo 125M provides balanced results for energy consumption and accuracy compared to GPT-J 6B or GPT Neo 2.7B models.

 ## SCI Impact